 Some courses require "End-of-Course" (EOC) exams as determined by state legislation.
-The Algebra 1 EOC is 30% of the students' overall grade and MUST PASS to meet the graduation diploma requirements.
+The Algebra 1 EOC is 30% of the students' overall grade and MUST PASS to meet the diploma requirements.
 Students, who score a Level 1 or 2 on the Algebra I EOC, may be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
-EOC's are also required in junior high Civics (7th grade - 30% of the students' overall grade), Geometry (30% of the overall grade for "Standard," "Scholar" and "Merit" diplomas), Biology (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students); and U.S. History (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students).
+EOC's are also required in junior high Civics, Geometry, Biology, and U.S. History.
 EOC scores count as 30% of the final grade and may be required to receive the "Scholar" diploma designation.
-Please see the "Florida Graduation Chart" Requirements for more information on graduation requirements the full list of requirements.
+Please see the Florida Graduation Requirements for the full list of requirements.
 The District and school distributes information about EOC requirements, testing information and resources each year.
-Students in Junior Hhigh taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.
+Students in junior high taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.

-For Jjunior Hhigh students taking Civics, the EOC constitutes 30% of their grade.
+For junior high students taking Civics, the EOC constitutes 30% of their grade.
 If a student transfers into a Florida public school after the beginning of the second semester of their 8th grade year, the student is exempt from the Civics requirement if:

-- The student transcript documents passing three Ssocial Sstudies courses. - Or two year-long courses in Ssocial Sstudies that include coverage of Ccivics education.
+- The student transcript documents passing three social studies courses. - Or two year-long courses in social studies that include coverage of civics education.